datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 inside is always encrypted, including at runtime in memory.
 It shields both the worker and control plane nodes.
 In addition, it already integrates with popular CNCF software such as Cilium for secure networking and provides extended CSI drivers to write data securely.

+### Occlum and Gramine

+[Occlum](https://occlum.io/) and [Gramine](https://gramineproject.io/) are examples of open source library OS projects that can be used to run unmodified applications in SGX enclaves.
+They are member projects under the CCC but similar projects and products maintained by companies also exist.
+With these libOS projects existing containerized applications can be easily converted into confidential computing enabled containers.
+Many curated prebuilt are also available.

 > TODO: Please add any interesting open-source projects in the space we should highlight!